typelevel/fs2/docs/src/guide.md

 ### Resource acquisition

-If you have to acquire a resource and want to guarantee that some cleanup action is run, use the `bracket` function:
+If you have to acquire a resource and want to guarantee that some cleanup action is run if the resource is acquired, use the `bracket` function:

 ```tut
 val count = new java.util.concurrent.atomic.AtomicLong(0)